 Why is the NSW Government planning to issue licenses

-The NSW Government is required by national agreement to bring this legitimate form of access, originally licensed under the NSW Water Act 1912, into the current licensing framework of the NSW Water Management Act 2000.
+The NSW Government is required by national agreement to bring this legitimate form of access, originally described and licensed under the NSW Water Act 1912, into the current licensing framework of the NSW Water Management Act 2000.
 Undertaking this ensures consistency with national reform programs like the National Water Initiative signed in 2004 (see A History of Water Reform) and the Murray Darling Basin Plan 2012 (see Key Legislation) as well as protect outcomes under the Basin Plan and provide NSW better tools to regulate, share and account for water take in the valley.

 The Commonwealth Government provided funding to expedite the NSW and Queensland governments obligations.
-The NSW government called the project, the Healthy Floodplains program and they have provided this current factsheet on the implementation of the project.
+The NSW government called the project, the Healthy Floodplains program and they have provided this current fact sheet on the implementation of the project.

 The NSW Government is also responsible for managing all water take within limits, therefore they must ensure that there is not any future growth in any form of access including floodplain.
 Transitioning this access into the current framework will provide better tools to help NSW achieve this, including providing users security of access through restricting industry access to a historical level of take to industry, monitoring that and restricting future growth, which will maintain or improve floodplain flows downstream, including to any environmental assets.